tony-xlh/Android-USB-Camera-MRZ-Scanner/README.md

 An Android MRZ scanner which can utilize usb cameras based on [saki4510t/UVCCamera](https://github.com/saki4510t/UVCCamera).
 [Dynamsoft Label Recognizer](https://www.dynamsoft.com/label-recognition/overview/) is used to recognize the MRZ text.

+OCR requires a high resolution.
+The default resolution set in the code is 1280x720.
+You can adjust the value in the code.

 ## References

 * [UVCcamera-Opencv